jack-thomas/recipes.jackthomas.io/_posts/2025-11-30-lemon-drop-cookies.md

 7. Add mixed dry ingredients alternating with sour cream.
 Dough will be soft and sticky.
 8. Drop 1 teaspoon per cookie onto ungreased cookie sheet.
 9. Bake at 350F for 10-13 minutes, until the bottoms are golden.
 Let cool on a rack.
-10. Make glaze.
-Mix powdered sugar, butter, and enough lemon juice to make a thin but hearty glaze.
+10. Make glaze by mixing powdered sugar, butter, and enough lemon juice to make a thin but hearty glaze.
 Dip cookie tops into glaze and let dry.

 ## Source